ofallonlabs/saeedmirshekari/_src/blog/2022-08-29-how-to-study-to-become-a-data-scientist-in-2022.md

 ---
 layout: blog_base_katherine.njk
-title: "Becoming Data Scientist in 2022: A 3-Stage Study Guide for The Beginners"
+title: "Becoming Data Scientist: A 3-Stage Study Guide"
 description: Coding and Statistics are the two pillars of a career in Data Science.
-In this blog post gives you a practical guide on how you can effectively study to become a Data Scientist and how to keep yourself motivated as you study.
+In this blog post gives you a practical guide on how you can effectively study to become a Data Scientist
-meta_title: NA
+meta_title: "Becoming Data Scientist: A 3-Stage Study Guide"
-meta_description: NA
+meta_description: Coding and Statistics are the two pillars of a career in Data Science.
+In this blog post gives you a practical guide on how you can effectively study to become a Data Scientist
 author: "Katherine Olowookere "
 date: 2022-08-29T13:37:51.981Z
 tags: